 Don’t let mindless eating derail the efforts you are making to live a healthy life.
-“We tend to eat without thinking about it,” says Julie Enga, R.D., health management consultant for Wellmark Blue Cross and Blue Shield.
+“We tend to eat without thinking about it,” says Julie Enga, R.D., employer health and well-being team leader at Wellmark Blue Cross and Blue Shield.
 “Often, it’s truly mindless — as in finding yourself staring into the refrigerator.
 Other times, it’s out of boredom, stress or restlessness, or to get through a difficult task.”

 According to Enga, mindless eating can be a deeply engrained habit, but it can be overcome with some awareness.
 “The first step is awareness of the problem and recognizing your triggers, or the circumstances that lead to your food choices.
 The second step is to just stop and ask, ‘Am I actually hungry right now?’
 Take the emotion out of the equation.”

 Eating mindfully requires focus, explains Enga.
 “Choose nutritious foods, and eat only when you’re hungry.
 Take small bites and chew slowly.
 Avoid using food as a distraction.”

 While you can’t control the challenges that life deals, managing the role that food plays in your reaction puts you on a healthy path.